sidravi1/sidravi1.github.io/_posts/2018-03-13-mapping-with-geopandas-and-friends.md

 Not bad for not a tonne of work.

-if your map looks a little skewed, I'd go back and play around with your projections and find one that makes sense.
+If your map looks a little skewed, I'd go back and play around with your projections and find one that makes sense.
 Ok hack at it by playing with *xscale* and *yscale*.